wannier-berri/wannier-berri-org/source/methods.rst

 -------------------------------------------------------

 The goal of this section is to introduce notation necessary for further discussion.
-For more details please refer to review (Marzari et al.
-2012) and original articles cited therein.
+For more details please refer to review (`Marzari et al. 2012 <https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.84.1419>`_) and original articles cited therein.
 The problem of Wannier interpolation is stated in the following way.
 First we evaluate the energies :math:`E_{n{\bf q}}` and wavefunctions :math:`\psi_{n{\bf q}}({\bf r})\equiv e^{i{\bf q}\cdot{\bf r}}u_{n{\bf q}}({\bf r})`